Loulan Kingdom: Aurel Stein

-Chinese archaeological expedition, 1979-1980
+Chinese archaeological expedition, 1979–1980

 In 1979 and 1980, three archaeological expeditions sponsored by the Chinese Academy of Social Sciences Xinjiang Branch performed excavations in Loulan.
 They discovered a canal 15 ft deep and 55 ft wide running through Loulan from northwest to southeast, a 32 ft high earthen dome-shaped Buddhist stupa; and a home 41 ft long by 28 ft wide, apparently for a Chinese official, housing 3 rooms and supported by wooden pillars.
 They also collected 797 objects from the area, including vessels of wood, bronze objects, jewellery and coins, and Mesolithic stone tools Other reported (2003) finds in the area include additional mummies and burial grounds, ephedra sticks, a string bracelet that holds a hollowed jade stone, a leather pouch, a woolen loincloth, a wooden mask painted red and with large nose and teeth, boat-shaped coffins, a bow with arrows and a straw basket.

+Genetics

+Paternal Haplogroups

+The inhabitants of Loulan had mainly haplogroup R1b, with O1a also present.

+Maternal Haplogroups

+The inhabitants of Loulan had haplogroups such as H5a, T1a, R2, HV12, J1b, N1a, T2b, D4i, H2b, U5a, C7b.

+Autosomal DNA

+The Loulan people have a diverse origin, mostly descended from steppe pastoralists associated with the Andronovo/Sintasha and Afanasevo cultures, but there is also significant influence from Bronze Age populations such as the bmac, Baikal HG and Yellow farmer, and there is also minor contribution from the AASI (probably brought from India) and APS.